Sanford Celeryfeds (baseball): History

-1919 & 1920: Celeryfeds begin minor league play / champions
+1919 and 1920: Celeryfeds begin minor league play / champions

 The Sanford Base Ball Association hosted baseball games as early as 1908.

 Minor league baseball began in Sanford, Florida in 1919, when the Sanford "Celeryfeds" became a charter member of the six-team Class D level Florida State League.
 Sanford joined the Bartow Polkers, Bradenton Growers, Lakeland Highlanders, Orlando Caps and Tampa Smokers teams as charter members.

 (1912) Postcard, Celery Growing.
 Sanford, Florida.

 The Sanford "Celeryfeds" nickname corresponded with agriculture in the region in the era.
 In the era, celery was the dominant crop in the region.
 Sanford was known as "The Celery City" in the era.
 The celery agriculture industry began after a cold season harmed the citrus industry in the winter of 1884 to 1885.
 The Sanford Celeryfeds had uniforms with a logo depicting celery stalks.

 Playing the first Florida State League season in 1919, the Sanford Celeryfeds won the overall league pennant and had a controversial playoff series.
 In a split season schedule, Sanford won the first half pennant and Orlando won the second half pennant in the regular season.
 The Celeryfeds' overall record of 47–28 was the best in the league.
 The team played the season under manager Ed Chaplin, who became a Sanford resident, dying in the city at age 84 in 1978.
 In winning the league pennant, Sanford finished the regular season 5.0 games ahead of Orlando in the overall standings.
 The finals champion was to be the first team to win 5 games.
 In the playoff final, Sanford won 5 games and the Orlando Caps 3 games.
 On October 11, 1919, two of the Sanford wins were disallowed due to ineligible player violations.
 The series was declared to be 3 games to 3 tie and the teams were declared co-champions.
 Stuffy Stewart of Sanford led the Florida State League with 63 runs scored.

 The 1920 Florida State League expanded to eight teams and the Celeryfeds continued league play, finishing near the bottom of the standings of the Class D level league.
 The Bartow Polkers, Bradenton Growers, Daytona Beach Islanders and Orlando Caps joined the four returning teams in beginning the league schedule on May 1, 1920.
 The defending co-champion Celeryfeds ended the 1920 Florida State League season with a final record of 45–68.
 Sanford finished in seventh place, playing the season under manager Jack Burns and ended the regular season 42.0 games behind the first place Tampa Smokers.
 Playoffs were not held, as Tampa won both half seasons of the league schedule.
 The Florida State League became a six-team Class C level league in 1921 and the Sanford franchise did not return to the league, before rejoining in 1925.